An operational continuum limit of quantum combs: Worked examples

 We restrict here for simplicity to the case of real, independent Wiener processes.
 This corresponds to the physical scenario where the system is coupled to $k$ quantum fields which are then subject to homodyne detection.
 The outcome of such a diffusive measurement in the infinitesimal time interval $[t, t+\mathrm{d}t)$ is a vector of $k$ real numbers $\{J_j(t)\}_{j \in [k]}$ which satisfy

 As functions of time, the $J_j:[0,T] \to \mathbb{R}$ are continuous and non-differentiable everywhere due to the Wiener increment.
 In the case of $k$ diffusively measured operators $\{L_j\}$, we collectively denote the outcomes (realizations of the stochastic processes as in \cref{eq:diff_currents}) by $\vec{J}$ where $J_j: [0,T] \to \mathbb{R}$.
-In \cref{app:continuous_instruments} we show that the corresponding instrument state vector $\ket{\mathcal{J}_T(\vec{J})} $ is a coherent field theory state
+In \cref{app:continuous_instruments} we show that the corresponding instrument vector vector $\ket{\mathcal{J}_T(\vec{J})} $ is an unnormalised coherent field theory state

 where $c_\nu$ is as in \cref{eq:coefficients_jump_instrument} and